 Youth In Care

-Current national research shows that children in foster care are at high-risk of dropping out of school are unlikely to attend or graduate from college without educational support.
-San Luis Obispo County is dedicated to serving the educational needs of our youth and increasing graduation and college attendance rates.
+Current national research shows that children in foster care are at higher-risk of dropping out or unlikely to attend college without support.
+The county is dedicated to serving the educational needs of our youth and increasing graduation and college attendance rates.
 Below are some of the programs and supports we have available to our youth in care.

 - Youth between the ages of 14 and 24 have direct access to a college transition specialist through the Independent Living Program (ILP).
-This specialist supports youth with educational planning throughout high school and into and through the completion of a post-secondary degree or certificate program.
+Learn more in it’s respective tab.

-- Eligible youth who wish to pursue college or vocational training may receive assistance completing their Free Application for Federal Student Aid (FAFSA).
+- Youth who wish to pursue college or vocational training may receive financial assistance by completing their Free Application for Federal Student Aid (FAFSA).
 Resources to help you fill out the FAFSA.

 - California Pathways to College is committed to assisting former foster youth in reaching their educational goals.